techidaily/site-win11-tips/source/_posts/troubleshooting-microphone-issues-live-recording-fixes-in-obs-w11.md

 ## 8\.
 Download the Latest Audio Driver Updates

  A corrupt or outdated audio driver can also be a prime reason why OBS Studio is unable to record audio.
-To fix this, you will have to[update the audio driver on Windows](https://www.makeuseof.com/how-to-update-audio-drivers-windows-11/) .
+To fix this, you will have to [update the audio driver on Windows](https://www.makeuseof.com/how-to-update-audio-drivers-windows-11/) .

 You can do that by following the below steps: